librenms/librenms/doc/General/Contributing.md

-  Please note that the above is necessary even if you don't care about keeping the copyright to your code, because otherwise we could be accused of misappropriating Obserivum's code.
+  Please note that the above is necessary even if you don't care about keeping the copyright to your code, because otherwise we could be accused of misappropriating Observium's code.
 As the code bases develop, we expect them to diverge, which means this will become less of an issue anyway.